Our Exciting Creative Curriculum

 At Hernhill, we believe that if children don’t have to think about how to spell a word, they can put their energy into the actual content of their writing.
 Spelling is currently approached in three different ways.
 First of all, children are taught the spelling families and rules in accordance with the new Primary National Curriculum.
 Second, children work in pairs to ‘gap-fill’ their spelling knowledge through finding clues that can help them to remember such spellings and apply this knowledge to their writing across the curriculum.
 Finally, the school has set up a home-spelling scheme – which is linked to the gap-filling programme used in school – where parents have the optional opportunity to help their children practise sets of spellings tested during 'Super Spellers Weeks'.

-The children are taught from Reception Class to write cursively.
+Towards the end of Reception, children are introduced to cursive writing.
 At Hernhill, we believe that muscle memory is an essential tool for learning how to spell as well as write fluently.
 Children in the Infants write using pencil and begin to write with pen for occasional writing tasks towards the end of Class 2 (key stage 1).
 In the Juniors, the children write with a blue handwriting pen.

 Speaking and Listening